Stirling-Tools/Stirling-Tools.github.io/docs/Functionality/Recommended-Tools.md

 ## Compress

-Shrink a PDF's file size (typically 10-90% smaller) by choosing how much quality you want to keep.
+Reduce a PDF's file size by choosing a compression level.
+The reduction depends on its existing compression and content; review the result for acceptable quality.

 **[Compress Guide →](./Compress.md)**